Custody Time Limits, including coronavirus protocol

 - A trial begins with the start of a preparatory hearing in relation to a serious or complex fraud under s.8 Criminal Justice Act 1987, or for lengthy, serious or complex cases under Part 3 of the Criminal Procedure and Investigations Act 1996, or in terrorism related cases.

 A CTL will be disregarded (i.e. no CTL will run) pursuant to s.22(5) of the Act in the following situations:

 - The defendant was released on bail following the expiry of a CTL and subsequently, either fails to surrender to that bail or is arrested for breach or likely breach of bail under s.7(3) Bail Act 1976; or

-CTL expiry dates are to be determined using the CTL calculator (paragraph 3.1 of the National Standard 2017).
+CTL expiry dates are to be determined using the CTL calculator (paragraph 3.1 of the CTL National Standard 2020.
 Where a defendant is granted bail and later re-remanded, the calculator is to be used to recalculate the amended CTL expiry date.

-A CTL Ready Reckoner (CTL Ready Reckoner 2020 and CTL Ready Reckoner 2019) is still currently produced but this can only be used for calculating the CTL for the first remand into custody but the CTL calculator should be used whenever possible .
+A CTL Ready Reckoner (CTL Ready Reckoner 2020 and CTL Ready Reckoner 2019) is still currently produced and can be used for calculating the CTL for the first remand into custody but the CTL calculator should be used whenever possible .

 The CTL calculator (CTL Calculator for CTLs starting before 28 September 2020and CTL Calculator for CTLs starting on or after 28 September 2020 but before 28 June 2021) can be found on the CPS website.
 A new version is produced every year in December to take account of public holidays and weekends for the following year.
 The old version must be removed from all computers and web sites to avoid errors.
 A word document can be generated from the calculator and saved on CMS as an audit trail.
 The calculator also produces review dates for each case.
 CMS also indicates a CTL expiry date which must be checked with that of the calculator.

 Note: The calculator removes the first remand day and makes all further adjustments for further remands required under the following examples.